Speednet

-Speednet Communications Limited is a Belizean communications company established in 2003.
-It mostly deals with cellular services under the brand name "SMART" and other landline services.
+Speednet Communications Limited is a Belizean communications company.
+Established in 2003, the company mostly deals with cellular services under the brand name "SMART" and other landline services.

 Background

 The BTL monopoly

 Prior to Speednet, Belizeans only had one telecommunications company, BTL, which provided adequate services for exorbitant rates.
 This led to a number of protests in late 2001.
 Under its chairman Lord Michael Ashcroft, BTL was said to be monopolizing the communications industry in Belize.
 The government of Belize said it intended to open the industry to competition.

 Jeffrey Prosser and Intelco

 In 1999, Data Pro International began operations in the Corozal Free Zone, and the following year this was extended to include telecommunications services.
 BTL challenged the agreement, saying it violated the 15-year exclusive contract given to them through 2002.
-In response the Government signed a new contract with LGS Services to provide telecommunication services to the government in place of BTL.
+In response, the government signed a new contract with LGS Services to provide telecommunication services to the government in place of BTL.